|

 performed the autopsy and extracted the fatal musket ball.

-What to do with the body now?
-Back
+What to do with the body of a

-in the booze.
+into the liquid.
 This time a lead coffin served as receptacle.

-a coffin from the mainmast of the French ship
+corpse was put into a coffin made from the mainmast of the French ship

 L'Orient, which Nelson had managed to blow up during the

-doll thing.
-They put this wooden coffin into another lead
+doll like, this wooden coffin was put into another lead

 coffin, and the lead coffin again into another one of wood.

-the opportunity to pay their last respects, and approx.
+the opportunity to pay their last respects.
+Approx.

 100,000 people showed up to do so.